Your Users Expect Their Data Is Protected

 Complexity is usually the largest concern in integrating encryption services into any environment such as Drupal.
 The Key Connection module provides a simple configuration UI to get connected quickly and effortlessly.
 By installing the Key Connection module into Drupal, administrators can easily encrypt sensitive data and manage the encryption keys with a FIPS 140-2 compliant encryption key manager.

-In addition to retrieving keys, the Key Connection module creates a NIST-validated encryption option by using on-board encryption on the Alliance Key Manager.
-For organizations that need to meet compliance requirements, NIST-validated encryption and key management means you are provably meeting industry standards and best practices.
+In addition to retrieving keys, the Key Connection module creates a NIST compliant encryption option by using on-board encryption on the Alliance Key Manager.
+For organizations that need to meet compliance requirements, NIST compliant AES encryption and key management means you are provably meeting industry standards and best practices.

 An Affordable Encryption Key Manager